 CSAC Regional Meeting.
-California counties gathered in San Luis Obispo County for the CSAC Regional Meeting that was Foundation-led and held on June 23rd, 2022.
-Attendees gained deeper insights on workforce-related issues through various panels, presentations, and research provided by County CSAC Executive Committee August 11, 2022 Page 2

-Supervisors, Directors, and partnering County and State agencies.
+Representatives from various counties gathered in San Luis Obispo County for the CSAC Regional Meeting that was Foundation-led and held on June 23, 2022.
+Attendees gained deeper insights on workforce-related issues through various panels, presentations, and research provided by County Supervisors, Directors, and partnering County and State agencies.
 Additional panels were featured to highlight San Luis Obispo County's partnership with the local Chamber of Commerce and First 5 Commission to create the Family Friendly Workforce Accelerator program, in addition to allowing participants the opportunity to reflect and share experiences during the educational session at the close of the day.